 10 Ways to Direct More Visitors to Your Studio

 Getting people into your studio means providing good directional signage.
-During big city wide art events and smaller building visits, its important to create a strategy and marketing materials to assist people when finding your studio.
-This blog posts lists ways you can increase the number of visitors to your space or event assuming you have done the pre-work such as social media, and invites.
+During big city-wide art events and smaller building visits, it’s important to create a strategy and marketing materials to assist people when finding your studio.
+This blog post lists ways you can increase the number of visitors to your space or event assuming you have done the pre-work such as social media and invites.

 1. Street Signage

 Get something near the street.
 Believe it or not, some of your audience will simply stop by because they see some signage or an event happening.
 Consider some sort of large sign or flag or banner.
 Consider using something colorful to attract attention.